-Hairstyles for boys and girls should reflect the school culture and should be clean and neatly maintained.
+Hairstyles for boys and girls should reflect the school culture and should be clean and neatly maintained without unnatural hair coloring (pink, blue, green, etc.).
 Hairstyles should not be distracting to the educational environment or bring excessive attention to the person.